thafsi-pv/CinemaSpot/README.md

 ### Protected Routing

 React Router DOM is used to implement protected routing.
 For a user to access the home page, they must be logged in.
 If the user is not logged in, they will be redirected to the login page.
+Once user is loged in can't go to login page these also protected with protectedAfterLogin component

 ### Movie List